hakancosgunaras/Sudoku-Game/README.md

 -- To hide the numbers, I have used a masking pattern which contains 0s and 1s.
 I multiply the elements of the grid with 0s and 1s.
 -- The number of 1s and the placements of 1s is important.
 If the places of two 0s in a box (like place of 4 and 6 in a numpad) are as the same in other boxes from up to down, the numbers could not be found no mattter what.
-But this problem could also be solved with adding new methods while creating our grid (There is a problem of repetition of 3 consecutive numbers(like there is always 5 after 3 and after that 2)).
+But this problem could also be solved with adding new methods while creating our grid to make it more random(There is a problem of repetition of 3 consecutive numbers(like there is always 2-7-5)).